JonathanSourdough/Warframe-Market-Overlay/Readme.md

 The info Window will show you all the relevant information for the item being scanned.

-"Item" The name of the item scanned
+"Item" The name of the item scanned.
 "Accuracy" The % read accuracy.
 How sure the program is, that the text it was reading is what is being displayed.
-"Top Seller" The name of the player who is selling this item the cheapest "Top Plat" What the cheapest listed price is
+"Top Seller" The name of the player who is selling this item the cheapest.
+"Top Plat" What the cheapest listed price is.
-"Top 10 Avg" What the average of the top 10 listings are "Ducats" How many ducats the item is worth
+"Top 10 Avg" What the average of the top 10 listings are.
+"Ducats" How many ducats the item is worth.
-"Efficency" The Ducat/Platinum efficency is based off of the top seller
+"Efficency" The Ducat/Platinum efficency is based off of the top seller.

 <img src="ReadmeImages/DropDown.PNG">

 Most windows have a drop down menu that will do a variety of things.

-"New" opens a new search/info window
+"New" opens a new search/info window.
-"Close" closes the current window
+"Close" closes the current window.
-"Setting" opens the settings window for that info window "Main" opens the main window
+"Setting" opens the settings window for that info window.
+"Main" opens the main window.
-"Close all" closes all windows and reopens the main window
+"Close all" closes all windows and reopens the main window.

 <img src="ReadmeImages/Setting.PNG">

 For each of these windows there is a settings window, which can control what is displayed on each info window.

 You can choose between the global settings, and on or off.
-Each list item is self explanitory, given you have read the above section on the info window
+Each list item is self explanitory, given you have read the above section on the info window.

 <img src="ReadmeImages/Highlight.PNG">